Love at first sight … is it real?

 Tissues used to process visual information take up nearly half of the cortex’s total area.
 And these tissues are exceptionally rich with interconnections, which help us to observe and remember what (and who) we see.

 Plus, as many as 80% of us are visual learners.
 Our ability to recall visual images usually far exceeds our ability to memorize words or facts.
-We’re much more likely to remember (and even dwell upon) that beautiful stranger’s hair color or facial structure than almost anything else about them.
+We’re much more likely to remember (and even dwell upon) that beautiful stranger’s hair color or facial features than anything else about them.

-And that can lead to the belief that this powerful attraction upon first laying eyes on a new love interest is actually love at first sight.
+And that can lead to the belief that this powerful attraction upon first laying eyes on a new romantic interest is actually love at first sight.

 Does love at first sight last?

-Fisher breaks down romantic relationships into three distinct phases, each characterized by a unique neurochemical signature.
+Fisher breaks down romantic relationships into three distinct phases.
+Each phase is characterized by a unique neurochemical signature.

 ATTACHMENT: Over time, long-term relationships settle into what’s known as the “attachment” phase.
-This is when we come back to our senses — or, to put it scientifically, when the hormones associated with friendship, closeness and enduring social intimacy settle in.
+This is when we come back to our senses.
+Or, to put it scientifically, when the hormones associated with friendship, closeness and enduring intimacy settle in.

 How do you fall in love at first sight?

-If almost every long-lasting romantic relationship begins with some form of love at first sight, it might be worth it to try to stand out from the crowd.
-Eye-catching glasses or sunglasses — or even dazzling color contact lenses — may help you become the object of someone else’s affection.
+If so many long-lasting romantic relationships begin with some form of love at first sight, it might be worth it to try to stand out from the crowd.
+Put yourself out there with your best foot forward (so to speak) when you’re out on the town.